PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 We will used a programmig language called Python.
 Python is a program (a file of instructions written in binary (0s and 1s)).
 It reads text files, and as it reads them it figures out how to translate our code to binary instructions the computer can understand.
 We call this type of programming language an "interpreted" language because it gets "interpreted" by a program (whereas other coding languages actually get converted to binary by a program called a "compiler", but that is for next week).

-Although we know that text files are also actually just binary encoded as ASII or Unicode, so really this "interpreter" program, is reading in binary as Unicode, and then figuring out what we mean, and running the instructions we want.
+Although we know that text files are also actually just binary *encoded* in the ASII or Unicode format, so really this "interpreter" program, is reading in binary as Unicode, and then figuring out what we mean, and running the instructions as it figures them out.

 Lets make some simple interpreted code that prints (aka displays) the phrase "Hello World" on the screen.

-We will use an online "ide" for editing the code.
+We will use an online coding tool for editing the code.
 Open [this link](https://replit.com/) to go to the online text editor we will use, this way you don't have to download anything.

 Then click the "Start Coding" button.